MINIX: Intel's Hidden In-chip Operating System - Slashdot

 Re: (Score:2)

+Hackers detivoize the Minix install and every PC commences mining cryptocurrency on behalf of our 'enemy' and the 3 letter agencies are unable to crack their way in since a firmware update retivoizes the machine locking the backdoors.

 This is a little bit awesome, though.
-(Score:4, Interesting)
+(Score:5, Interesting)

 Re: (Score:2)